proximax-storage/xpx-chain-devportal-docs/docs/getting-started/setting-up-workstation.md

 ### Use nemesis address (for those who are hosting a local node)

-1. Open a terminal, and go to the directory where you have download Sirius Chain Bootstrap Service.
+1. Open a terminal, and go to the directory where you have  downloaded Sirius Chain Bootstrap Service.

 ```
 $> cd  build/generated-addresses/